-I started this blog back in 2008, but because of what life throws (I became homeless for a number of years) at us, I basically discontinued my contributions and deleted 99% of the content from back then.
-Today I am back at adding content based on some of my observations and more.
+I started this website as a 2008 Iowa Presidential Campaign/Debate related blog back in 2007, but because of life events (end of the Presidential race, homelessness, etc) , I basically discontinued my contributions and deleted 99% of the content from back then.
+Today I am back at adding content based on my daily observations beyond politics.

 These are images shot during the 2008 Presidential campaign.
 It was the first election year bloggers were allowed to cover the events leading up to the election as part of the press corp.
 It was my attempt at getting recognized for my photographic abilities as a photojournalist.
 I guess it wasn’t meant to be….